 Readers naturally respond to stories, so sharing a quick anecdote can provide a welcome entry point for a wide range of people.
 Share a true story related to your blog post, or describe a user scenario that gets your readers thinking (e.g., “You sit down to write an intro.
 You have a steaming cup of tea, your keyboard is free of crumbs, and the cursor is blinking on your screen.
 What to do now?”).

 An intro is (by definition) the first paragraph, but there’s no rule that you have to write it first.
 So long as you have a clear thesis, you can begin by writing the body of the article.
 Once you’ve nailed down the supporting points, you might have a clearer idea of what you want to say in the introduction—so feel free to leave it until the end.

-Need a fresh batch of ideas or help writing the rest of your blog post?
+Want to make your blog posts and case studies sing?
 OSP has experience in creating compelling, targeted communications for our clients.
 Contact us for a chat today!

 OSP and our Authentic Communication Framework can help you plan and deliver strategically relevant content.

 We help you grow: motivate your audiences to adopt your product, become active community members and advocates, or join you on your mission.

 Contact us and kick-start your effective (authentic!) communications today.